A look at and repair of a Motorola DP4800 with an SMA aerial socket.

 The standard, ‘off the shelf’ MS147’s don’t fit, so you have to buy the special Motorola one, which is longer, and reaches deeper into the secret trap door ‘hidden’ in these sets, down on the HT’s main PCB, doing so will disable the HTs set top aerial connection when it plugs into the HT’s internal ‘RF port’ I wish China would make a few hundred of these elongated MS147s, i think most Motorola using Amateurs would buy one.

-I can only assume that Motorola hired the Guy who priced up Apple’s $999 monitor stand (a bit of polished metal) – over to Motorola HQ to dream up a suitably ridiculous price for their Moto MS147 adaptor, both are things that even Hans Christian Anderson would reject as a fairy tale.
+I can only assume that Motorola hired the Guy who priced up Apple’s $999 monitor stand (a bit of polished metal) – over to Motorola HQ to dream up a suitably ridiculous price for their Moto MS147 adaptor, both prices are things that even Hans Christian Anderson would reject as a fairy tale.
 Thanks Motorola.

 Motorola’s literature suggest that the MS147 is actually an ‘RF test point’ for measuring and aligning the set, most digital Motorola HTs I have seen that have no ‘proper’ external antenna connection either, seen seem to have either an adaptor similar to the Hirose MS147